knshukla/FunQuiz/README.md

 ## Running the app for the first time

 Download the app and open application in xcode.
-You need to launch the application landing screen will appear with these controls
+You need to launch the application Then landing screen will appear with these controls
 1. Score , First time it will be zero and a play button.
 Tap on play button to navigate the question screen.